QuickTime: QuickTime framework

 Due to macOS Mojave being the last version to include support for 32-bit APIs and Apple's plans to drop 32-bit application support in future macOS releases, many codecs will no longer be supported in newer macOS releases, starting with macOS Catalina, which was released on October 7, 2019.

 As of Mac OS X Lion, the underlying media framework for QuickTime, QTKit, was deprecated in favor of a newer graphics framework, AVFoundation, and completely discontinued as of macOS Catalina.

 Windows

 PictureViewer is a component of QuickTime for Microsoft Windows and the Mac OS 8 and Mac OS 9 operating systems.
 It is used to view picture files from the still image formats that QuickTime supports.
 In macOS, it is replaced by Preview.

 Irix

 A version of QuickTime for the Irix operating system running on SGI hardware with MIPS processors was developed in the mid-1990s but never released.

 QuickTime Player

+QuickTime Player is the media-player application included with macOS.
+In addition to playing compatible audio and video files, current versions can record audio, record video from a connected camera or device, capture the Mac screen, display subtitles and captions, and perform basic movie editing.
+Supported editing operations include trimming, splitting a movie into clips, rearranging clips, rotating clips, and combining compatible clips into a single movie.

+QuickTime Player is different from the older QuickTime 7 application and the QuickTime multimedia framework.
+QuickTime 7 was a 32-bit application with support for legacy media formats and optional Pro features, whereas the version included with current macOS releases is the newer QuickTime Player application.